ieee-p21451-1-5/demo-ncap/README.md

 > **Explanation:**
 >
-> `snmpd` is the SNMP daemon program in `net-snmp` package that accepts incoming SNMP requests and sends response messages.
+> `snmpd` is the SNMP daemon program provided in `net-snmp` package that accepts incoming SNMP requests and sends back response messages.
 By default, it listens on UDP port 161 on all IPv4 interfaces.
 >
 > - `-Lo` says the daemon program will output its log to `stdout`.
 > - `-a` makes the program display the source address of incoming packets.